pyscajor/WreckAndRescueAtGunwalloe/shipwreck-rescue-at-gunwalloe.md

 Trengrouse’s book advocates his (literally) explosive invention, a compact portable ‘Rocket Apparatus’ to fire a line to the ship from the shore or a rescue boat.
 With this he describes a ‘Sailors Life Spencer’ or life jacket; a ‘Safety Chaise’ or Bosun’s Chair to carry people to shore hanging from the ‘travelling’ rope fixed on the ship; and other equipment.

 Maurice Smelt notes that Alexander I of Russia sent Trengrouse a diamond ring, and the Royal Society of Arts gave him a silver medal.
-His apparatus was officially adopted, albeit slowly.
-In just in 16 years, 1881 to 1897, it had already saved around 5,000 lives.
+Other inventors working on firing lines to ships included Captain George Manby of Norfolk (1765-1854) who adapted a mortar for the purpose.
+Apparatus was developed and officially adopted, albeit slowly.
+It is said to have saved around 5,000 lives in just in 16 years, 1881 to 1897.

 ## Heritage of Rescue at Gunwalloe